 Have you ever heard of Wireshark ?
 This is a free software that allows you to monitor Wi-Fi networks and “capture” all the data circulating on them.
 I’ve also talked to you in my tutorial on sniffing wireless networks .
 Well, using a program like Wireshark, computer criminals might be able to capture WhatsApp communications and spy on them without the permission of the user.

-Unfortunately, we can not do anything to counter this kind of threat, but the only thing we can do is avoid using public Wi-Fi networks (which are known as the favorite hunting ground) lucky to capture WhatsApp conversations by sniffing wireless networks should not be easy.
+Unfortunately, we can not do anything to counter this kind of threat, but the only thing we can do is avoid using public Wi-Fi networks (which are known as the favorite hunting ground).
+Being lucky to capture WhatsApp conversations by sniffing wireless networks should not be easy.

 In April, a German computer security team conducted some tests on WhatsAppand discovered that only communications from and to Android terminals used end-to-end encryption.
 On the other platforms, an encryption system based on the RC4 algorithm was used, which is subject to various vulnerabilities and potentially enables computer criminals to capture user messages through wireless sniffing.

 Following the release of this study, Open Whisper Systems developers have confirmed that encryption would come gradually on iOS and other mobile platforms, but unfortunately we can not have the absolute certainty that this is true.
-WhatsApp, in fact, is a closed source software and we can not know what really happens under the bonnet of the application.
+If you know about using spy WhatsApp on iPhone, in fact, it is a closed source software, and we can not know what really happens under the bonnet of the application.

 End-to-end encryption may be poorly implemented, it may not work in certain countries (at the request of local governments, who, as they know, like to nose their nose into citizen data) or still be active for certain content and not for others.
 In short, even though Open Whisper Systems developers tend to throw water on fire, we can not be 100% sure that our conversations are sniffing.